Would you like to travel Europe cheap?

 The largest lake in Poland Sniardwy © surfmedia / Adobe Stock

-All the lakes are connected with canals which create one impressive water route which reaches 120 kilometres.
+All the lakes are connected with canals which create one impressive water route that reaches 120 kilometres.

 Animal lovers should head to Puszcza Borecka forest.
-It's home to bisons, elks, lynxes, deers, badgers and many kinds of birds.
-Flora is also abundant here - there are about 300 kinds of plants, some of which protected by law.
+It's home to bison, elks, lynxes, deers, badgers and many kinds of birds.
+Flora is also abundant here - there are about 300 kinds of plants, some of which are protected by law.

-One of the most popular tourist attractions in Masurian Lakes District is Wilczy Szaniec (Wolf's Lair) in Gierloz village.
+One of the most popular tourist attractions in the Masurian Lakes District is Wilczy Szaniec (Wolf's Lair) in Gierloz village.
 It used to be Hitler's headquarters.
-Hidden deep in a dense forest, it was perfect location to make evil plans.
-The Nazis blew up the whole complex at the end of war, but did not manage to destroy everything.
+Hidden deep in a dense forest, it was a perfect location to make evil plans.
+The Nazis blew up the whole complex at the end of the war but did not manage to destroy everything.
 Now travelers can visit bunkers and the remaining fortifications.

 Slowinski National Park © promesaartstudio / Adobe Stock

-Located on the Polish seaside in the region of Pomerania, just 2-hour drive from Gdansk Slowinski National Park is one of the most beautiful destinations in Europe.
+Located on the Polish seaside in the region of Pomerania, just a 2-hour drive from Gdańsk.

-Slowinski National Park is one of the biggest moving sand dunes regions in Europe.
+It's also one of the biggest moving sand dunes regions in Europe.
 The area can move for up to 10 metres per year devouring all the trees and plants on its way.
+The shifting sands can bury entire forests, creating a unique blend of coastal and forest landscapes.

-This National Park is perfect for those who like walking and appreciate the fresh air.
+This National Park is perfect for those who like walking, and cycling and appreciate the fresh air.
 There are over 170 kilometres of trails!

 the walking trail in Slowinski National Park © promesaartstudio / Adobe Stock

-The biggest of the dunes is Lacka Gora - it reaches 40 metres.
-Amazing landscape visible from the top of the dune will reward the effort of the climb.
+The biggest of the dunes is Łącka Góra - it reaches 40 metres.
+The amazing landscape visible from the top of the dune will reward the effort of the climb.

-In Slowinski National Park there's also a possibility of fishing and kitesurfing - it's allowed on Gardno and Lebsko lakes.
+In Słowinski National Park there's also a possibility of fishing and kitesurfing - it's allowed on Gardno and Łebsko lakes.

-When we are in the area, it's worth to visit Czolpino lighthouse.
-This 25-metre high building is open for tourists who can climb up to the top and admire the breathtaking view of Baltic sea.
+When we are in the area, it's worth visiting the Czołpino lighthouse.
+This 25-metre-high building is open for tourists who can climb up to the top and admire the breathtaking view of the Baltic Sea.

-The best time to visit Slowinski National Park is early autumn.
-Heathers blossom in the forests, trails are peaceful and quiet, and we have all the beach just for ourselves.
+The best time to visit Słowinski National Park is early autumn.
+Heathers blossom in the forests, trails are peaceful and quiet, and you have all the beaches just for yourself.
 Also, accommodation prices drop after summer ends.

 9. Eagles' Nests Landscape Park